 Midway Village Museum was organized in the late 1960’s by the Swedish, Harlem and Rockford Historical Societies for the purpose of collecting, preserving and interpreting the history of Rockford.
 Dedicated and officially opened in June 1974, the Museum complex houses the Museum’s large collection of 155,000 artifacts and historical documents.
 It also houses an education gallery, museum offices, meeting rooms and rental facilities.
 Midway Village Museum is the best institution for collection, preserving and interpreting the history of the Rockford region, is committed to educating and enriching our community by providing state-of-the-art exhibits, programs and events.

 The Roll of Honor Foundation honors the military service of the men and women of America’s Armed Forces and educates the public about their personal stories and legacy.
-The Foundation provides an extensive online registry of U.S. service men and women, which allows current and former military members and their families to display their military experience, records of achievement and photos in a digital visual biography, Its goal is to eventually document the entire U.S. military service history – from Lexington and Concord to today’s deployments – through the individual histories of America’s military. through the Roll of Honor website.
+The Foundation provides an extensive online registry of U.S. service men and women, which allows current and former military members and their families to display their military experience, records of achievement and photos in a digital visual biography, Its goal is to eventually document the entire U.S. military service history – from Lexington and Concord to today’s deployments – through the individual histories of America’s military on the Roll of Honor website.
 The Foundation is partnering with the WWI Centennial Commission by creating a special WWI Roll of Honor, memorializing those who participated in the Great War and providing a central online location where families of World War I veterans can view and edit their relatives’ profiles, connect with other veteran families, and share their ancestors’ stories with the public.
-Details on its launch will be provided soon.

 AFS Intercultural Programs was organized as a volunteer ambulance corps in France during World War I by A. Piatt Andrew, a former Director of the United States Mint.
 In April 1915 Andrew negotiated with the French military to have units of American ambulance drivers evacuate the wounded from dressing stations near the front lines of battle, often in the line of fire.
 These units became known as the American Field Service (AFS), and the volunteers went on to transport more than one million casualties in both World Wars.
 In 1946, the AFS volunteers launched a secondary school exchange program intended to perpetuate international friendships in peacetime.
 Today, the organization now known as AFS Intercultural Programs is an international, voluntary, non-governmental, non-profit organization that provides intercultural learning opportunities to help people develop the knowledge, skills, and understanding needed to create a more just and peaceful world.
 Visit www.afs.org to learn more!